CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

    ![](Images/img121.png)

-1. Select **Notification**, from here we can configure to receive notification when a member is assigned as eligible to role or when a role is activated.
+1. Select **Notification**, from here we can configure to receive notification when a member is assigned as eligible to the role or when a role is activated.

    ![](Images/img122.png)

-1. Now to assign a role, within **Azure AD Privileged Identity Management** page under manage, click on **Roles**.
+1. Now to assign a role, within the **Azure AD Privileged Identity Management** page under manage, click on **Roles**.
 This displays a list of roles for Azure AD permissions.

 1. Select **Add assignments** to open the Add assignments page.

    ![](Images/img123.png)

-1. From **Select role** drop-down select a role you want to assign, and under **Select members** select a member to whom you want to assign the role, and then select **Next**.
+1. From the **Select role** drop-down select a role you want to assign, and under **Select members** select a member to whom you want to assign the role, and then select **Next**.

    ![](Images/img124.png)